Documentary photography workshop with Patrick Zachmann in Lisbon

 “Photography means being often alone.
 During the shooting as well as during the editing process or the post-production.
 A workshop is a way to learn from a professional who got the knowledge, experience and the desire of teaching and transmitting his passion to others.

-But it’s also a way of breaking the loneliness of the artist by beeing part of a group during a couple of very intense days (and sometimes nights).
+But it’s also a way of breaking the loneliness of the artist by being part of a group during a couple of very intense days (and sometimes nights).
 I noticed that generally, my participants will create a network among them after the workshop to keep in touch and carry on sharing their work.

-I believe that the group is made around the master’s personality and consequentely create invisible ties between the participants.
+I believe that the group is made around the master’s personality and consequently create invisible ties between the participants.
 That’s part of the beauty of running workshops.
 I should add it has also something to do of course with who is organising it.
 In this case, I can say that doing a workshop with Aleksander and Greg from WorkshopX is a real pleasure each time.

 Photography is a question of choices like in any art.
 You have to choose first of all the right subject, the right distance, decide what to select in the reality, find the good light, choose your composition and of course your “decisive moment”.
 At the end, the editing process will be another decisive choice.
 Patrick Zachmann